 - Perform 20 repetitions.

-When it comes to exercising with an exercise ball, there are a few common mistakes that people make.
+When it comes to performing swiss ball core exercises, there’s a few common mistakes that people make.

-If you’re unsure about competing the above exercises with proper form it’s a good idea to seek the advice from a personal trainer.
+If you’re unsure about completing the above exercises with proper form it’s a good idea to seek the advice from a personal trainer.